AntonioHouTX/social-proof-section-master/README.md

 ## Acknowledgments

-Once again, special thanks goes out to [Drull](https://github.com/drull1000) for his patience and guidance on this project.
-His tips were invaluable.
+Once again, special thanks goes out to [Drull](https://github.com/drull1000) and the Slack community for their patience and guidance on this project.
+Their tips were invaluable.